LaunchCodeEducation/data-analysis/src/chapters/tableau-intro/exercises.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Drop **Score** into the *Columns* shelf.

-   a.
+   #.
 Within the **Score** pill, find the drop down menu and select “Dimension”.

 #.
 Drag the **Freedom to make life choices** pill onto the *Rows* shelf.

-   a.
+   #.
 Notice that it changed to a SUM - keep it this way.

 #.
 Drag the **Social Support** pill onto the *Row* shelf.

-   a.
+   #.
 Notice that is also now a SUM - keep it this way.

 #.
 To rename an axis, double-click on it and make the changes desired.
 #.
 Rename your sheet.